5 Reasons Why Welding Is a Good Career for Women

 After moving to Avondale, Em continued researching different welding options and discovered that a UTI campus was right down the street.
 “Your marketing is on point, and my tour of the campus was really fun,” she adds.

-Handling the Unexpected
+Handling the unexpected

-Until then, she says UTI was able to offer what she enjoyed and expected.
+But before these restrictions were put into place, UTI was able to offer what she enjoyed and expected.
 A highlight was making lifelong friends from her training group, who Em says “were the unapologetic personalities, making jokes in the back of class and looking out for each other.”

 She says she “loves and appreciates the connections and networking” that she was able to have from her time at UTI, despite all the changes that needed to be made amid COVID-19.

-A lot of individual training, attention and demonstrations were paused as classwork transitioned online, which was an adjustment for kinesthetic learners like herself.
+A lot of individual training, attention and demonstrations were paused as classwork transitioned online, which was an adjustment for kinesthetic (hands-on) learners like herself.

 “We pushed through — as the resilience of passionate people will attest to — time and time again,” Em says.

-Entering the Workforce
+Entering the workforce

 “It was good exposure to the shop aspect, but I wanted to weld, and I missed it so much.
 When I started looking, I wanted a different atmosphere,” she says.

-Em eventually went to work for All Things Metal in Phoenix, a job she says she “loved immediately.”
+She eventually went to work for All Things Metal in Phoenix, a job she says she “loved immediately.”

 “A really cool part of the team there is that not only do we fabricate and make the pieces needed, but we erect and install everything as well,” Em says.
 “I love that we get to see everything through from start to finish.”